AritroSaha10/AritroSaha10/README.md

 <p align="center">
 Hey, I'm Aritro!
-I'm a Computer Engineering student in my 1A term at the University of Waterloo, and a self-taught software developer from the Greater Toronto Area.
+I'm a Computer Engineering student in my 1B term at the University of Waterloo, and a software developer from the Greater Toronto Area.
 I enjoy experimenting with new technologies, which is why my GitHub page includes a broad array of projects, from <a href="https://github.com/Tech-FraserSAC/frasertickets">web apps</a> to <a href="https://github.com/AritroSaha10/sumobot-tej4m0">embedded code</a>.
 As of now, I'm trying to delve further into the embedded space, specifically learning more about STM32 microcontrollers!
 </p>

 <p align="center">